 Reserve Description and purpose Share premium Amount subscribed for share capital in excess of nominal value.
-Other equity Amount of proceeds on issue of convertible debt relating to the equity component (i.e., option to convert the debt into share capital).
-Retained earnings All other net gains and losses and transactions with owners (e.g., dividends) not recognised elsewhere.
+Share based payment reserve Amount charged to date in respect of share based payment expense Retained earnings All other net gains and losses and transactions with owners (e.g., dividends) not recognised elsewhere.

-Notes forming part of the financial statements for the year ended 31 December 2021 (continued)
+Notes forming part of the financial statements for the year ended 31 December 2022 (continued)

-23 Share-based payment
+21 Share-based payment